Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Introduction

 \section{Introduction}

 Automatically generating programs that accurately correspond to user intents is a long-standing challenge in computer science known as program synthesis~\cite{PGL-010}.
-In the past few decades, classical program synthesis techniques have been developed, including deductive synthesis~\cite{green1981application, manna1971toward, waldinger1969prow}, programming by examples~\cite{sumit2011flashfill, shaw1975inferring} and neural-guided synthesis~\cite{kalyan2018neuralguided}.
-More recently, with the advent of \llmfull{s}~\cite{vaswani2017attention, brown2020language} (\llm{s}) and the abundance of code datasets, researchers have been focusing on applying \llm{s} for direct code generation. \llm{s} like \codex~\cite{codex} and \codegen~\cite{codegen} perform code generation by autoregressively predicting the next token given previous context, in the form of function signature and docstring that denote the desired program functionality.
+In the past few decades, classical program synthesis techniques have been developed, including deductive synthesis~\cite{green1981application, manna1971toward, waldinger1969prow}, inductive synthesis~\cite{sumit2011flashfill, shaw1975inferring} and neural-guided synthesis~\cite{kalyan2018neuralguided}.
+More recently, with the advent of \llmfull{s}~\cite{vaswani2017attention, brown2020language} (\llm{s}) and the abundance of open codebase, researchers have been focusing on applying \llm{s} for direct code generation. \llm{s} like \codex~\cite{codex} and \codegen~\cite{codegen} perform code generation by autoregressively predicting the next token given previous context, in the form of function signature and docstring that denote the desired program functionality.
 The generated code snippet is then combined with the context to form a complete function that aligns with the user intent.
 Leveraging both natural language understanding and generative power, \llm{s} have demonstrated impressive performance in code synthesis~\cite{austin2021program, codex}.